evoingram/LambdaSchool/m7/72a1/projects/social/README.md

 ## 4. Stretch Goal

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?
-    - No.  You could improve the model by using various social network APIs to map actual extended user networks and recalculating/redoing the model to be more realistic.
+    - No.  You could improve the model by using various social network APIs to map actual extended user networks, do the same calculations on those, and recalculating/redoing the model to be more realistic.

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?